5 Ways You Might Sabotage Yourself From True Happiness

 Happiness and fulfillment are choices that don’t just happen.
 So, it would be best if you made sure that it happens to you.
 You are the one that has to make the decisions.

 Nobody is going to hand it to you.
 No one owes it to you.
 That’s not how it works.
 It comes from inside and is your choice alone.

 As a matter of fact, a psychotherapist named Victor Frankel wrote a great book about how he found peace and meaning while he was in a concentration camp.
 Think about that for a second…

 4. You Let Other People Define Your Happiness

-It’s very easy to get influenced when we watch movies, see ads, read gossip columns or opinion articles.
+It’s effortless to get influenced when watching movies, seeing ads, reading gossip columns, or opinion articles.
 Not to mention, how people we admire or respect can affect our values.
-It might not feel like it but you can fast come to see the world through their eyes.
+It might not feel like it, but you can fast come to see the world through their eyes.